 Four more people are expected to surrender in Albany, N.Y., on Monday as part of the investigation into an illicit steroid distribution network that may be responsible for Internet sales of performance-enhancing drugs nationwide.
 Though Matthews, former baseball star Jose Canseco and former heavyweight champion Evander Holyfield were reportedly among the customers, district attorney P. David Soares has repeatedly said physicians and distributors, not users, are his focus.

 DA Soares is targeting “physicians and distributors” which is an excellent idea.
 Internet sales of illegal steroids is a menace to society and dangerous to the health of humans in general.
-Realistically, he won’t have any success stopping doctors, unless they are handing out HGH prescriptions illegally.
-But he will be able to stop HGH distributors, especially online vendors of pharmaceutical HGH.
+Realistically, he won’t have any success stopping doctors, unless they are handing out prescriptions illegally.
+But he will be able to stop distributors, especially online vendors of pharmaceutical human growth hormone.

 An Albany County grand jury also has indicted the two owners of Applied Pharmacy Services in Mobile, Ala., according to the Times Union of Albany, which first disclosed the investigation.
 Matthews, Canseco and Holyfield allegedly were on Applied Pharmacy’s customer list, the Times Union said.
 And SI.com reported that Matthews was sent Genotropin, a brand of synthetic growth hormone, in August 2004.The drug, which came from Applied Pharmacy, was sent to the address in Mansfield, Texas, of one of Matthews’ former minor league teammates, according to the Internet site.
 Matthews has declined to answer specific questions about the allegations.”

 The Health and Human Services secretary has approved human growth hormone to treat dwarfism and other obscure diseases.
 But doctors often prescribe all kinds of drugs to cure diseases or other illnesses that particular drugs are not specifically approved to treat.
 This is common practice.
-Many doctors in private practice have set up anti-aging institutes that prescribe human growth hormone therapies with carefully controlled protocols for their clients.
+Many doctors in private practice have set up anti-aging institutes that prescribe human growth hormone therapies with carefully controlled protocols for their clients where HGH steroids are not confused.
 There have been over 1700 studies done on the effects of injectible, pharmaceutical, human growth hormone and yet the FDA has never approved the hormone for anti-aging.
-It’s only “black market” if HGH is not prescribed.
+It’s only “black market” if it’s not prescribed.
 These are the HGH facts.

 The Albany case — along with a similar investigation by federal prosecutors in Rhode Island — are a shift in the fight against doping.
 Testing may expose athletes who cheat, but it does little to deter those who make, market and distribute performance-enhancing substances.
 Stopping the flow of drugs requires punishing the sources — something sports agencies can’t do.